What’s in the Act

 Local Wellness Policies set nutrition guidelines for foods available on campus during the school day, as well as goals for school meal program participation, nutrition education, and physical activity.
 All local educational agencies participating in the National School Lunch Program were required to adopt a Local Wellness Policy by 2006.

-DCPS’s Local Wellness Policy, first adopted in 2006 and updated in 2011, is one of the strongest in the country, and the Healthy Schools Act makes D.C. schools Local Wellness Policies even stronger.
+DCPS’s Local Wellness Policy (pdf), first adopted in 2006 and updated in 2014, is one of the strongest in the country, and the Healthy Schools Act makes D.C. schools Local Wellness Policies even stronger.

 To comply with Title VI of the Healthy Schools Act, schools must: